ClusterHQ/hiring/senior-developer-experience-designer.rst

 About you
 ---------

-- You are experienced using the tools of UX and Interaction Design, and have mentored other designers in their use.
+- You are experienced using the tools of UX and Interaction Design.

 - You have a strong aesthetic sense and though you might not consider yourself a visual designer, you can guide the visual design process in service of creating great developer experiences.